Breaking into the window of primordial black hole dark matter with x-ray microlensing: Discussion and scope

 \section{Discussion and scope}

 In this work we have investigated the sensitivity of x-ray telescopes studying x-ray pulsars to microlensing by sub-atomic size primordial black holes.
 Our results are summarized in Figure~\ref{fig:fvM}.
 We have also described a spectral diagnostic to confirm a microlensing signal in the geometric optics regime, which can further be confirmed by measuring the timescale and magnification of events.
 We re-emphasize that, while searches at the ongoing NICER and planned STROBE-X telescopes would be definitely exciting, commissioning a new, large, broadband x-ray satellite dedicated to gravitational microlensing surveys would be even more worthwhile in light of the wealth of fundamental physics to be mined.
+More realistically, such a telescope would need to be proposed by the astrophysics community with other interesting science goals included.
+Thus we envision X$\mu$ to be primarily a microlensing instrument, but also performing other important measurements that x-ray telescopes are capable of, for instance, precise measurements of the neutron star mass-radius relationship, black hole mass, spin and accretion flows, x-ray counterparts of multi-messenger transients, and so on~\cite{NICERDesign2016,STROBE-XScienceWorkingGroup:2019cyd}.
+Further, due to the possibly large costs involved in the construction and launch of a broadband observatory, one could also consider a small new telescope targeting only the highest x-ray frequencies.
+This could be realized by using, e.g., a rescaled version of the NaI ``high energy" component of the proposed Daksha mission as mentioned in Sec.~\ref{subsec:spectraldiagnostic}.
+This would probe the lowest PBH masses that are out of the reach of NICER and Strobe-X, and may even uncover mechanisms of black hole decay beyond Hawking evaporation (that we discuss shortly), enhancing the case for testing fundamental physics.
+Moreover, as described in Appendix~\ref{app:otherwindowfasteners}, there may be other experiments in the near to middle future that probe the PBH mass window using other physical principles -- implying that some version of our proposed X$\mu$ satellite performing x-ray microlensing would be a valuable complementary and cross-verifying probe.

 X-ray microlensing in these telescopes would help to uncover not only point-like lenses such as PBHs, but also, as mentioned in the Introduction, dark matter in structures with extent comparable to the (point-like) Einstein radius, which would produce non-trivial magnification curves.
 It may even be possible to distinguish between the possibilities, such as microhalos of various density distributions, boson stars, etc., via machine learning techniques~\cite{CrispimRomao:2024nbr}.
 Whatever be the type of lens, mass functions other than the simple monochromatic one assumed here may be used to set limits, such as done in Ref.~\cite{LehmannMassFunc:2018ejc,*GortonMassFunc:2024cdm}.